Jul 30, 2020

 What is the difference between a dedicated private cloud and a virtual private cloud?
 As solutions architects, this is a question my teammates and I hear often.
 Simply put:

-• Dedicated Private Cloud (DPC) is defined as physically isolated, single-tenant collection of compute, network and sometimes storage resources exclusively provisioned to just one organization or application.
+• Dedicated Private Cloud (DPC) is defined as a physically isolated, single-tenant collection of compute, network, and sometimes storage resources exclusively provisioned to just one organization or application.

 A simple analogy comparing the two would be choosing between a single-family private home (DPC) versus a condo building (VPC).